top of page

 Animals have always fascinated me.
 This intrigue led to my first internship at the University of Miami's Rosenstiel School during my senior year of high school where I collected sand fleas from beaches and counted them in the lab.
 It was a sweaty and tedious task, but it was also the start of my quantitative ecology skills.
 The internship was followed by others, including one at the International Shark Attack File where I researched shark attacks in Latin America.
 Soon after, I earned a B.S. in Environmental Science from the School of Natural Resources and Environment (SNRE) at the University of Florida with a minor in Zoology.
 The highlights of these formative years were an oceanographic cruise, tagging bull sharks, and volunteering during cetacean strandings.

 In August 2024, I began an appointment as a Research Associate Professor of Marine Mammal Conservation at the University of Miami's Rosenstiel School (in the same campus/school where my first internship took place!).
-I'm part of the new Robert K. Johnson Center for Marine Conservation and the department of Environmental Science and Policy.
-As the principal investigator of the Marine Mammal Conservation Science Lab (MMSC), I will continue to develop interdisciplinary research to understand and evaluate the effects of anthropogenic activities on aquatic mammals.
+I joined the new Robert K. Johnson Center for Marine Conservation and the department of Environmental Science and Policy.
+Unfortunately, due to health and family challenges, I was unable to move to Miami and continue my faculty appointment.
+Currently, I am the Director of Dolphin Research & Conservation for the GBF and dedicate most of my time to the GDRP.
+Through WRP and the University of Florida, I also continue to develop small cetacean research and conservation projects based in Latin America.

 A Little More About Me